geekodour/o/content/docs/tools/homelab.md

 ### Hardening system {#hardening-system}

 -   Reverse proxy only accepting domain-name queries instead of the IP.
--   A reverse proxy will not secure your proxied services automatically.
-You'll need to set some kind of middleware.
-Can be basic auth, If using cloudflare you can use a single sign-on rule, otherwise [check](https://goauthentik.io/) [these](https://www.authelia.com/) [out](https://www.youtube.com/watch?v=4UKOh3ssQSU)
 -   `PermitRootLogin no` in your `sshd_config` file.
 -   [How to Set Up and Secure a Compute Instance | Linode](https://www.linode.com/docs/products/compute/compute-instances/guides/set-up-and-secure/)
 -   [Linux Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html)